wds4/DCoSL/bounties/nostrBountiesDescription.md

 # Refactor the desktop app, Curated Lists, as a web app

-## Bounty (Phase 1): 10,000,000 sats
+## Bounty (Phase 1 only): 10,000,000 sats

 ## Overview

 Duplicate the existing functionality of the Curated Lists desktop app as a web app.
-Phase 1 will be a simple Curated Lists explorer without full functionality.
+This will be broken down into multiple phases.
+Phase 1 will be a simple Lists explorer without full functionality.
+The actual curation of the lists (determining which items are accepted or rejected by your web of trust) will not be required to get the Phase 1 bounty.

 ## Background